zhenkewu/CFRL/docs/source/tutorials/common_issues.rst

 Checking for Neural Network Non-convergence Using Loss Monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~

-CFRL provides a simple loss monitoring tool that can check for potential non-convergence
+PyCFRL provides a simple loss monitoring tool that can check for potential non-convergence
 in the training of neural networks in :code:`SequentialPreprocessor`,
 :code:`SimulatedEnvironment`, :code:`FQI`, and :code:`FQE`.
 This tool can
 be enabled by setting :code:`is_loss_monitored=True` in